Service with the Seven Devils, Hells Canyon Wilderness, Idaho

 The Sharon Churchwell Fund is offering youth 18-25 years old a discount on this trip.
 Visit the Sharon Churchwell Fund page for more details.

-Please note that the trip title has changed from what was originally published.
+Please note that the trip leader and title have changed from what was originally published.
 If you have questions, please contact us.

 Are you in good physical shape?
 Do you enjoy backpacking?
 Want to do something different with your summer vacation?